 The MSc in Kinesiology program a research-intensive, thesis-based program.
-Students are expected to complete the program within 24 months (2 years) of their initial enrolment.
-Students complete coursework within the first two semesters of their enrolment in the program and complete their thesis by the end of the sixth semester in the program.
+Full-time students are expected to complete the program within 2 years (6 terms) of their initial enrolment.
+Flex-time students are expected to complete the program within 4 years (12 terms) of their initial enrolment.

 Tuition and Fees

 Funding and Financial Aid - Scholarships, Bursaries and Awards